Want a perfect feast? This Herb Rubbed Top Round Roast Beef is the cheap cut with tons of flavor that will leave your

 How to cook a top round roast?

 Both braising and roasting allow the beef to cook at a gentle temperature to produce a tender bite.
-This recipe for an Herb Rubbed Top Round Roast recipe is a perfect example for roasting top round.
+This recipe is a perfect example of oven roasting top round.

 My pro tip? make sure to have a thermometer on hand to not overcook the beef.
-A beautiful medium-rare is what you are aiming for with roasts.
+A beautiful medium-rare is what you are aiming for.
 Cook the top round roast between 135 and 140 degrees and allow a proper rest of at least 15 minutes before slicing to guarentee that tender, flavorful bite.

-Grab an inexpensive top round roast and a bunch of fresh herbs and let’s get to making something that your dinner guests will rave about.
+Grab an inexpensive one and a bunch of fresh herbs and let’s get to making something that your dinner guests will rave about.
 (I am all about being savvy with my cash and getting the most bang for my buck when it comes to entertaining).

 I find that with red meat, it really is simple.
 Not a lot of fuss or frills beforehand and you will serve the best slice of beef to eager and salivating guests.
 From start to finish, breeze through a big holiday meal like a boss, leaving plenty of time and energy for sipping wine and laughing the night away with friends.

 Because at the end of the day, that’s what it’s all about.

 Want some big recipe Inspiration?
 Try my favorite recipes!